src-d/guide/talent/sourcerers/questions.md

 **General**
 - What's your name?
 How do your friends call you?
   - {answer}
-- How old are you?
+- When were you born?
   - {answer}
 - Where are you from?
 Where have you lived?
   - {answer}